 The GDELT database is a project to map all significant events in the world, including social unrest events for 1985-2012, which are the events we will be using from this source and appending to our events from DesInventar.
 Our GDELT dataset has the following fields: date, source (original actor), target (target actor), CAMEOcode (defines the exact type of event), NumEvents (if there are multiple smaller events that act as one), latitude and longitude.

 We did not use ACCLED or ICEWS.
 The reasoning for this is that the DesInventar database has data consistently until 2012, when their partnerships in India expired.
-This caused a problem because the ACCLED protest dataset had dates starting in 2012
+This caused a problem because the ACCLED protest dataset had dates starting in 2012.

-We did not use ICEWS.

 3.2.
 Data Preparation

+NEED AN OVERVIEW OF THE SUBSECTIONS

 The first step in preparing the data was to combine the three separate datasets we had for DesInventar, which were the three states of India that were supported by this project.
 Those states are Orissa (Odisha), Tamil Nadu, and Uttarakhand.
 The DesInventar events are fairly evenly spread out within the states, though not evenly spread out between the states with Orissa having 9,081 events, Tamil Nadu having 15,535 events, and Uttarakhand having 3,879 events.
 To continue preparing the DesInventar data, we set about getting a latitude and longitude value for each of the DesInventar entries.
 Since we were given the state and district in which a disaster occurred, we fed that information into the Bing maps API which then returned latitude and longitude values for each of our disasters.
 For combining them, we went about the process of removing excess columns that we did not want to test out initially in our various modeling methods that are discussed in Section 3.3.
 We then formatted each of the columns to have the correct data type so as to be consistent with the events from GDELT (i.e. specifying double/integer, string/date).

 To prepare the GDELT data, the first step was to filter the events based on location.
 We used the state shapefiles for India and QGIS to filter the events down to the relevant states (Orissa, Tamil Nadu, and Uttarakhand) that are included in our DesInventar data.
 The second step was to filter the GDELT events by event type.
 Filtering by event type was done by studying the GDELT documentation on CAMEO codes to determine the events to keep.
-It was decided to keep events that included humanitarian aid or social unrest events (see table 1).
+It was decided to keep events that included humanitarian aid or social unrest events (see Table 1).
 The decision to keep humanitarian aid events was made because research into disaster events and social unrest showed that government response to a disaster has a significant impact on potential unrest.